-1) Big Ben and Houses of Parliament’s one of London’s most recognizable iconic landmarks.
+1) Big Ben and the Houses of Parliament, considered among London’s most recognizable iconic landmarks.

-4) Buckingham Palace which is the official home of the King and Queen and has 775 rooms.
-Many people come to see the changing of the guard which takes place outside at 11.30 am each day.
+4) Buckingham Palace, which is the official home of the King and Queen and has 775 rooms.
+Many people come to see the changing of the guard which takes place outside at 11:30 am every day.

 6) Westminster Abbey, which was built in 1560, and was the venue for the wedding of Prince William and Kate Middleton.

-9) Museum of London, considered the largest and most extensive museum in the world, which is free for all visitors.
+9) Museum of London, the largest and most extensive museum in the world.
+It is free for all visitors.

 10) Globe Theatre which is an open-air theatre originally designed in 1599 by William Shakespeare’s company.